-- Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - The practice manager was the designated responsible person who handled all complaints in the practice.

-We saw that information was available to help patients understand the complaints system.
-For example, complaints forms and leaflets were available at the reception desk and there was information on the practice website.
+- Its complaints policy was in line with recognised guidance and contractual obligations for GPs in England.
+However, we noted that this policy was not followed. - The practice manager, with the support of the lead GP, was the designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system.
+For example, complaints leaflets were available at the reception desk and there was information on the practice website. - The practice also had a comments book for patients to leave feedback for the practice.

-The practice had received 14 complaints in the last 12 months.
-We reviewed these and found they had been dealt with in a timely way with openness and transparency.
+We looked at eight complaints received in the last 12 months and found they were handled informally.
+The practice did not acknowledge the complaints in writing and did not keep a record of verbal communications.
+Patients were invited into the practice to discuss and resolve their complaints but there was no follow up letter confirming the discussions and agreed actions to be taken by the practice.
+As no records were kept we could not be satisfied that complaints were dealt with in a timely way with openness and transparency.

 Lessons were learned from individual concerns and complaints and also from analysis of trends and action was taken to as a result to improve the quality of care.
-For example, they had reviewed their system for managing referral and discharge information from secondary care providers following a complaint regarding missed information in a discharge letter and a delay in requesting further investigations.
+For example, the practice improved communications with patients when there was a wait to be seen by a GP.
+They aimed to keep patients informed of any delays and provided notices in the waiting area that explained the possible reasons for delays.

+The practice had historically received complaints from patients regarding the premises they used with patients commenting that they were not suitable.
+In response to this the practice secured and moved into a new purpose built surgery in April 2017.

+Requires improvement